You can access the Writing Exam here.

 - What happens if I start my exam in one exam window and can’t finish it?

-- What is the difference between the exam in June and the exam in July?
+- What is the difference between the exam in June and the Make-up Exam?

 - Why do I need to take the Writing Exam?